alexeibex/alexeibex.github.io/Contracts.md

  2. AND; bargained for and given in exchange for the promise.
     - Consideration may be given to the promisor or to some other person.
 It may be given by the promisee or by some other person.

 #### 3.2.1 Bare Naked Promise & Consideration
 - Acceptance alone is not consideration, but at some point acceptance becomes an act that qualifies as consideration

+#### Problem 2-1
+1. Consideration could have been given to promisor if promisee was *Induced* by exchange.

+#### The Substantive Bases of Contract Liability

+- Lon Fuller introduced **substantive** and **process** bases for enforcing promises.
+- The two process bases are **evidentiary** *(making sure a promise has actually been made)* and **cautionary** *(preventing inconsiderate action by the promisor)*.
+  - **Evidentiary**: Evidentiary security—protecting against manufactured evidence and dealing with insufficient proof.
+    - Written v.
+Oral promises as evidence
+  - **Cautionary**: Safeguarding the individual against his own rashness.
+    - Cautionary process requires promisor to consider legal consequences for promise.
+    - Writing out promises requires thought and pause.
+  - Simple donative promises are problematic on both bases.
+   - They raise problems of proof (evidence may be uncertain) and deliberativeness (the promisor is likely to be emotionally involved with the promisee).
+   - Substantive reasons for enforcing donative promises include compensating the promisee’s disappointment (a form of injury), move assets from the wealthy to the less wealthy, and increase the likelihood of beneficial reliance.
+But these substantive bases are open to question.
+  - **Channeling**: Signaling to make sure that the promisor knows the promise is enforceable.
+   - Lease as a contract provides signal to promisee
+  - **Deterrent**: Unwillingness to enforce contracts of “suspect or marginal value.”

 #### Case: *[Maughs v.
 Porter](https://advance.lexis.com/api/permalink/83b69d1f-aa65-4f2d-a22b-8b881846bcdd/?context=1000516)*

 - Plaintiff auction winner appealed a judgment of the Circuit Court of Albemarle County (Virginia), which sustained defendant auctioneer's demurrer in the auction winner's action for a money judgment.
--

 <details><summary><i>Case Brief</i></summary>
   <ul>
     <li><b>Overview:</b> An auction winner was unable to recover a money judgment against an auctioneer where the bargain was unenforceable as against public policy because the transaction was consistent with the scheme of a lottery, which was prohibited by state law.</li>
-    <li><b>Facts:</b></li>
+    <li><b>Facts:</b> The auction winner won an automobile at an auction organized and advertised by the auctioneer.
+The auctioneer refused to pay for the automobile when it was delivered and refused to pay the auction winner the value of the car.
+The circuit court sustained the demurrer filed by the auctioneer in the auction winner's action for a money judgment.</li>
     <li><b>Issue:</b> Whether the alleged offer to make the gift can be enforced as supported by a sufficient consideration and if it should be determined that there was such a consideration as would otherwise support the gift then:</li>
       <ul>
         <li>Whether the transaction constitutes a lottery which is prohibited by Constitution & Statute</li>
       </ul>
     <li><b>Rule:</b> The intention to give must be accompanied by a delivery, and the delivery must be made with an intention to give.
 Otherwise there is only an intention or promise to give, which, being gratuitous, would be a mere nullity.
 Delivery of possession of the thing given or of the means of obtaining it so as to make the disposal of it irrevocable, is indispensable to a valid gift.</li>
-    <li><b>Conclusion:</b>There was sufficient consideration to support the gift and but for the other questions involved this would determine the case but the court affirmed the judgment of the circuit court that the bargain was unenforceable and denied the auction winner recovery in the auction winner's action for a money judgment against the auctioneer.</li>
+    <li><b>Conclusion:</b>There **was sufficient consideration** to support the gift and but for the other questions involved this would determine the case but the court affirmed the judgment of the circuit court that the bargain was unenforceable and denied the auction winner recovery in the auction winner's action for a money judgment against the auctioneer.</li>
     <li><b>Notes/Concepts:</b></li>
       <ol>
         <li>A gift is a contract without a consideration, and to be valid must be executed.
 A valid gift is therefore a contract executed.</li>